jklymak/kiwierror/Readme.md

 libc++abi.dylib: terminating with uncaught exception of type kiwi::InternalSolverError: Dual optimize failed.
 ```

 If I change line 305 of `LayoutBox.py` to

 ```
 		self.solver.addConstraint((c | 'strong'))
 ```

 the code runs.
-Interestingly, even if I set it to 'required' it still works!

 If I run the code with fewer subplots: